marcel-valdez/algorithms-data-structures/README.md

   your github username (and be known for you mad algorithmic skillz).
 * All exercises must have a test and solution
 * All pull requests are reviewed by the reviewing team
+* If the pull request does not pass the CI process, it is rejected.
+* It is not allowed to increment the minimum Flay score nor the number of style violations.
 * Please use good coding style (https://github.com/styleguide/ruby)
 * Your answers to any exercise must be in optimal big-O time complexity, unless the exercise requires a specific structure or algorithm.